zionsg/zn-js-form/README.md

     + A field has a label and an input.
     + An input can be broadly categorized into these types:
       `<input>`, `<textarea>`, `<select>`, `<progress>`, `<meter>`.
+    + Semantically, options are different from choices.
+A select/checbox/radio presents the user with a fixed list of options but the user makes a choice amongst them.
 - Conventions:
-    + All constructors take in a single parameter of object type.
-For `Form`, that object is the `config` parameter.
-For all other classes, the object is the `options` parameter.
+    + All constructors take in a single parameter of object type, which is the configuration.
     + All classes have a `render()` method which takes in an object containing additional template variables and returns a string.
 - Workflow: